amnigos/jmeter-ec2/README.md

 ### Common Errors

- * SSH lost connecion - Make sure ssh port access is given to the ec2 security group specified in jmeter-ec2.properties file.
+ * **Problem:SSH lost connecion

+ Make sure ssh port access is given to the ec2 security group specified in jmeter-ec2.properties file.
 Also username specified in the properties file exists in the AMI used.

- * requesting 1 instance(s)...Client.Unsupported: The requested configuration is currently not supported.
-Please check the documentation for supported configurations - If you see this error while running the script then refer to [this EC2 forums thread](https://forums.aws.amazon.com/thread.jspa?messageID=364718)
+ * **requesting 1 instance(s)...Client.Unsupported: The requested configuration is currently not supported.
+Please check the documentation for supported configurations

+ If you see this error while running the script then refer to [this EC2 forums thread](https://forums.aws.amazon.com/thread.jspa?messageID=364718)